mhawkins08/chrono2/README.md

 everything is my own!
 The theme work/style/design is my own!
 However the actual base of the website is not mine.
 I have more of a background in web frameworks/designing the systems behind websites.

-I AM not the greatest at CSS/HTML/anything web design.
-I am still learning.
-I am a C#/C++/Java Developer.
-So go easy on me.

 NOTE: Look at the website on a 1920x1080 screen for the best possible experience.

 reach out to me: mjhood.personal@gmail.com